-Creating relational segment templates for Snowflake connections
+Creating relational segment templates for specific connection types

+The default is full uppercase for names for fields, tables and so on.
 If you have lowercase characters in the field names or table names, you have to put them between quotes.

 You do not have to use extra quotes in case you want to use a value in the parameter which has lowercase characters.